phetsims/calculus-grapher/doc/model.md

 Overall, the Calculus Grapher simulation is a powerful tool for students to explore and visualize concepts in calculus, and to gain a deeper understanding of the relationships between functions and their derivatives and integrals.

-###

 The simulation comprises a user-controlled function f(x) and, depending on the screen, the integral and or derivative of that function.
-A large double-headed arrow is initially present at the start of the simulation to indicate to the user that the curve of f(x) is interactive, .
-The function f(
-x) can be controlled by a control panel on the right-hand side
+A large double-headed arrow is initially present at the start of the simulation to indicate to the user that the curve of f(x) is interactive.
+The function f(x) can be controlled by a control panel on the right-hand side.

 ## Common Controls